Stephane-D/SGDK/readme.md

 Another great alternative is to use the complete _MarsDev_ environment developed by Andy Grind: https://github.com/andwn/marsdev
-It suppots all OSes, provides SGDK compatibility as well as 32X support, so be sure to check it out.
+It supports all OSes, provides SGDK compatibility as well as 32X support, so be sure to check it out.

 MacOSX users also have access to SGDK with Gendev for MacOS from the Sonic3D project:<br>
 https://github.com/SONIC3D/gendev-macos